DigitalArcPlatform/documentation/docs/preEvent/googleSetup/index.md

 A file-sharing setup that lets many people take notes and refer to those notes, or see shared files, is one of the best ways to help a team manage a big community-archiving event.

-Google Docs and Spreadsheets are two of the easiest ways to manage shared files across many different computers and phones.
+Google Docs and Spreadsheets are two of the easiest systems to manage shared files across many different computers and phones.

 Here, we run through a basic setup process that you can follow to create a shared account that many people can access for planning and storage purposes